Year-Round Particle Pollution Trends

 Compared with last year’s report, the year-round average concentration of fine particle pollution generally improved in much of the United States, with about three-quarters of results showing improvement.
 In fact, increases in statewide annual particle pollution average values were observed in only six states—the greatest in Texas (also the state with the worst overall average) and Wyoming (which still has a low statewide average; only Hawaii’s is lower), but also in Arkansas, Louisiana, Mississippi and South Carolina.

 In contrast, the states that saw the strongest improvement in year-round particle pollution compared to last year’s report were mainly in the eastern half of the country.
 Sixteen states, plus the District of Columbia and Puerto Rico, saw their year-round averages for particle pollution improve in every one of their counties graded for this measure.
 Five other states posted results that were either the same or better than last year’s in every county whose performance could be compared.
-Nineteen more states improved in the majority of their counties even as at least one of their counties worsened.
+Nineteen more states improved in the majority of their counties, even as at least one of their counties worsened.

 In “State of the Air” 2026, of the worst 26 metropolitan areas for year-round particle pollution (26 because there was a four-way tie for 23rd place), 15 improved, 10 worsened and one stayed the same compared to last year’s report.
 Of those that worsened, only one, Brownsville-Harlingen-Raymondville, Texas, reported a new worst-ever value, falling from 16th worst in last year’s report to second worst in the nation.
 In contrast, of those that improved, seven reported new best-ever values for their worst counties: Fresno-Hanford-Corcoran, California and Los Angeles-Long Beach, California posted improvements (though still posting failing grades) and for a second year in a row, both recorded their lowest year-round averages of high particle pollution in the history of this report.
 In addition, Bakersfield-Delano, California, Cincinnati-Wilmington, OH-KY-IN, Pittsburgh-Weirton-Steubenville, PA-OH-WV, San Jose-San Francisco-Oakland, California, and Visalia, California, all newly posted their best-ever results.

-Though fifteen rankings on this list remained relatively stable, changing at most only three places compared with last year’s report, four changed more than ten places from their former position.
+Though 15 rankings on this list remained relatively stable, changing at most only three places compared with last year’s report, four changed more than ten places from their former position.
 The biggest change among the Worst 25 was San Diego-Chula Vista-Carlsbad, California’s leap from 59th worst in last year’s report to 5th worst; the other three were all in Texas: Austin-Round Rock-San Marcos, Texas (39th to 23rd), Brownsville-Harlingen-Raymondville, Texas (16th to 2nd), and McAllen-Edinburg, Texas (39th to 17th).

 In addition to three of the four above cities having been added to the Worst 25 list for year-round particle pollution, three others were similarly newly listed: Dallas-Fort Worth, Texas-Oklahoma (30th to 22nd); Little Rock-North Little Rock, Arkansas-Texas (26th to 17th); and Philadelphia-Reading-Camden, PA-NJ-DE-MD (also 26th to 17th).